Stencyl/stencylpedia/chapter-b/scene-designer.md

 The bottom part of the Scene Designer will show you the x and y coordinates of the mouse as well as the zoom factor.

 ## Tips & Tricks

 * Hold shift to snap your selection to the grid.
 * Mouse over the corner of an actor, click and drag the rotate icon to rotate the actor.
-Y* ou can select multiple tiles at once in the Palette by clicking and dragging the selection box.
+* You can select multiple tiles at once in the Palette by clicking and dragging the selection box.